In this section, we further describe data-items holding references to objects.

 and balance

-are not references to some objects.
-As we shall se in section X, they are a special kind of objects called value objects that may represent values – in section , we describe value assignment and value comparison.
+are not references to objects.
+As we shall se in section X, they are special kinds of objects called value objects that may represent values – in section , we describe value assignment and value comparison.

 Reference parameter passing